HigherOrderCO/Bend/docs/lazy-definitions.md

 Because of that, is recommended to use [supercombinator](https://en.wikipedia.org/wiki/Supercombinator) formulation to make terms be unrolled lazily, preventing infinite expansion in recursive function bodies.

-Supercombinators are simply closed terms.
-Supercombinator formulation is writing the program as a composition of supercombinators.
-In this case, `Nat.add` can be a supercombinator.

 ```rs
 data Nat = Z | (S p)